michfinchy/michfinchy.github.io/_pages/about.md

 Hi there!
 I'm an undergraduate student from Harbin Institute of Technology, majoring in computer science.
 I'm exploring in this vast area and setting up my personal website.

-I put a picture of a cat in my school because I don't have a satisfying photograph of myself yet...
+I chose a picture of a cat in my school to display on the website because I haven't got a satisfying photograph of myself yet...